-Neither the Pacific harbor seal or sea lion occur in areas of the park proposed for off-leash dog use, however, a Harbor Seal pup was killed by a dog in 2018.
-But bBecause the potential exists for an off-leash dog to enter the beach at Ross' Cove, located west of Pillar Point Bluff, less than possible significant impacts could occur.
+Neither the Pacific harbor seal or sea lion occur in areas of the park proposed for off-leash dog use, but because the potential exists for an off-leash dog to enter Ross' Cove, located west of Pillar Point Bluff, possible impacts could occur.
 Due to the proximity of marine life at Ross' Cove to trails proposed to be included in the Pilot Program, signage is necessary to inform users with dogs of the risk.